Sennheiser E935 Review | Pros & Cons (Ultimate Guide)

 High Notes Performance

-The proximity effect does not overpower the bass frequency.
-Thus, requires little to no EQ on vocals.
+The proximity effect does not overbear the bass frequency and requires little to no additional EQ application on vocals.

 Frequency Response – Sennheiser e935 Review

-Overall, the e935 has a well-balanced frequency response with a smooth transition from low to high or high to low notes.
-As a Res the audio it produces has a neutral and natural sound.
+Overall, the frequency response of e935 is well-balanced and offers a smooth transition from low to high or high to low notes.
+And because of that, the audio sounds natural and neutral.

 Type of Microphone – e935 Sennheiser Review

-That is why dynamic microphones like the e935 are preferred for live performances on a stage with a lot of noise and loud instruments.
+These microphones can capture loud sound with clarity which is not the forte of condenser mics.
+And it is why dynamic mics like e935 are preferred in live performances on a stage where there is a lot of noise and loud instruments.

 Polar Pattern – e935 Sennheiser Review

-The pickup angle on the e935 is approximately 131 degrees, which accommodates two singers and also allows for wandering singers.
-The point is that it is tight enough to reject noises but not so tight that the singers question its active part.
+The pickup angle on e935 is about 131 degrees which accommodates two singers and also forgives if the singer is wandering around.
+The point is, it is tight enough to reject the noises but not too tight to make the singers wonder about its active part.

 Recording Sensitivity – Sennheiser 935 mic

-In general, dynamic microphones are known for live performances and not recording capabilities.
-However, this is not the case with e935.
-Normally the notes blend in with the background music with dynamic mics but with the e935, the vocals stand out more.
-Due to this, it can also be used as a recording microphone.
+Broadly speaking, dynamic mics are not known for their great recording ability.
+But it is not the case with e935.
+Notes that usually blend with the background music with dynamic mics come out sharper with e935.
+And because it can distinguish the sound it can be used as a handy recording mic as well.

-Furthermore, when it comes to rejecting feedback, the microphone is quite sensitive.
-And rejection is desperately needed in the studios so that the artists can hear themselves and perform better.
+Furthermore, the microphone is also quite sensitive when it comes to rejecting feedback.
+And that rejection is desperately needed in the studios as then the artists can hear themselves and deliver a better performance.

-While we’re on the subject of recording, I should point out that this is not a feature for beginners.
-A lot of settings and features must be tweaked to make it usable in a studio setting.
-That is something that a novice would not be able to do.
+While discussing its ability to record, I must tell you that it is not a feature that beginners can use.
+You have to tweak a lot of settings and features to make it usable for the studio setting.
+And that is something an amateur would not be able to do.

 Instrument Recording – Sennheiser 935 mic

-The e935, like all dynamic microphones, is excellent at recording instruments.
-Because of its high SPL, there would be no distortion even when recording loud instruments like drums and electric guitars.
+Like all the other dynamic microphones, the e935 does a great job at recording instruments.
+Thanks to its high SPL it would not notice any distortion even while recording loud instruments like drums and electric guitars.

 Connector Type – Sennheiser microphone e935